A simple 4 layer contact network based on survey data

 [10]:

-Because the network plot above is very useless, let’s have a look at the table below.
-It shows us that now the population is large enough to fill all locations as we wanted.
+The table below shows that now the population is large enough to fill all locations as we wanted.

 inspector.eval_affiliations()